 You are imperfect, and you married an imperfect mate and created your imperfect children for your own reasons.

-You should also choose the best-available, imperfect candidates to help create a stable country for your children and grandchildren to live in.
+You should also choose the best-available, imperfect candidates to help create a stable country for your offspring to live in.

 Be as diligent to benefit your descendants through your voting as you were to create your children through your personal lusts.